 Start out slow.
 Make it really easy for them to earn their reward.
 You want them to be successful!
 It could be as simple as eating 1 bite of a new food for 30 minutes of their favorite iPad game or a piece of their favorite dessert.
 Once you are getting successful bites, build on that success and increase the demand (e.g., 2 bites = 15 minutes of iPad time).
 Usually, the demand will need to be reduced when the next new food is introduced.
 It’s like starting all over again.

 It’s hard when your child doesn’t have a healthy diet and you end up cooking two dinners every night (chicken parm for the family and hotdog for your son) or end up packing containers of food to take into a restaurant when going out (if you’re adventurous to do so).
-Applied Behavior Analysis is a scientifically proven approach that has shown to be effective in improving behavior problems, communication deficits, social skills deficits, and FEEDING problems in children with Autism.
+Applied Behavior Analysis is a scientifically proven approach that has shown to be effective in improving behavior problems, communication deficits, social skills deficits, and picky eating problems in children with Autism.
 It is the only treatment recognized by the United States Surgeon General for children with Autism.
 Learn more about Verbal Beginnings’ feeding therapy program and get more parent tips for picky eating by calling 888-344-5977.

 By Diana Wolf, MA, BCBA, LBA